VictorChecklov/Quaternion/README.md

 and when the real part is zero, this pure quaternion can represent a vector

-ant we could use the following formula to represent rotation
+We could use the following formula to represent rotation

 $$ \mathbf{X}' = \mathbf{Q} \mathbf{X} \mathbf{Q}^{-1} $$